 10.2 The arbitral tribunal shall include in the final award, consent award or order for the termination of the arbitration the costs of the arbitration as finally determined by the Institute and specify the individual fees and expenses payable to each arbitrator and the Institute (Art.
-47.3).
-Any fee or expenses payable to a secretary shall be stated as prescribed in the Secretary Note and Section 8 of these Guidelines above.
+49.3).
+Any fee or expenses payable to a secretary shall be stated as prescribed in the Note on the Use of a Secretary referred to in Section 8 of these Guidelines.

 10.3 Unless otherwise agreed by the parties, the arbitral tribunal shall order the unsuccessful party to bear the costs of the arbitration.
 However, the tribunal may allocate any of the costs of the arbitration between the parties in such manner as it considers appropriate having regard to the circumstances of the case (Art.
-47.4).
+49.4).
 In determining the allocation of costs between the parties, the arbitral tribunal may take into account, inter alia, whether any of the parties has failed to comply with its duty to contribute to the efficient conduct of the proceedings by causing unnecessary costs or delays (Art.
-25.3).
+26.3) or to comply with any order or other direction of the arbitral tribunal without delay (Art.
+26.4).

 10.4 An award or order for the termination of the proceedings must be signed by the arbitral tribunal, and it shall specify the seat of arbitration and the date on which the award or order was made.
 When the arbitral tribunal is composed of three arbitrators and any of them fails to sign, the award shall state the reason for the absence of the signature (Art.
-41.2).
+43.2).
 Any member of the tribunal who dissents from the majority may attach his or her dissenting opinion to the award.